jc-hackett/jc-hackett.me/index.md

     <h1>Jeremiah Hackett, LCSW</h1>
     <p class="sub">Clinical Social Worker</p>

-I work with men between the ages of twenty and forty who are confronting life transitions, behavior change, anxiety, or depression in its more medication-resistant form.
+I work with men in their twenties and thirties who are navigating life transitions, behavior change, anxiety, or depression — including forms that haven’t responded well to medication.

-I take a practical and focused approach to counseling that leans heavily on the relational and humanist traditions of the profession.
-This means being authentic with my clients, keeping their needs at the center of the work, and always treating them with unconditional positive regard
+My approach is practical and focused.
+I aim to be direct and authentic, while keeping your needs at the center of the work and maintaining unconditional positive regard.

-I integrate motivational interviewing, cognitive-behavioral, mindfulness, and narrative approaches.
-Grounded in a social work perspective, my work emphasizes collaboration and critical reflection and doesn't ignore the social and cultural contexts that shape individual experience and change.
+I draw from motivational interviewing, cognitive-behavioral, mindfulness, and narrative approaches.
+Grounded in a social work perspective, my work emphasizes collaboration and thoughtful reflection, and it takes seriously the social and cultural contexts that shape experience and change.
   </div>
 </div>